enocktito/ops-hiring-test/devops.md

 # Task
 Your task is to build a full CI/CD which will deploy this project to the server we provided to you:

-- You have to use `docker` and `docker-compose` to build the image.
+- You have to use `docker` and `docker-compose` to build the project image which will run on the server.

 - You have to install and configure postgres on the server.
 And authorize the user to connect from a remote machine.